yumc-afk/SkyRL/skyrl-train/docs/configuration/config.rst

 Training Backends
 -----------------

 We support three backends: FSDP1, FSDP2 and DeepSpeed.
-The backend can be chosen with ``trainer.strategy`` field
+The backend can be chosen with ``trainer.strategy`` field.

+.. _fsdp-configurations:

 FSDP Configuration
 ~~~~~~~~~~~~~~~~~~